vibj19/PyBeat/README.md

 <h1> PyBeat</h1>

 PyBeat is a simple beatmaker application built using the PyGame library on Python that allows users to create, save, and load beats with multiple instruments.

+Functionality: Create/save/load beats, select/unselect audio tracks, change BPM, change #beats, clear board

 Based on the YouTube tutorial by [LeMasterTech](https://www.youtube.com/watch?v=PxnksbihWrE)